Maadeash/uart_protocol/README.md

-# UART Protocol Design and Verification using Verilog and SystemVerilog
+# FIFO-Based UART RTL Design and Functional Verification using Verilog,SystemVerilog,SVA and Synopsys VCS

 ## Introduction